AmreshSharma01/ChatBot/README.md

 # ChatBot
 This is a simple chatbot.
-It is developed as a simple testing project using javascript.
+It is developed as a simple testing project using javascript and web speech api.